Vibin: Midfield genius holding the key to unlocking Kerala Blasters' ISL dream

 He honed his skills as a central midfielder at the MSP Academy in Malappuram before joining the Kerala Blasters academy at 15.
 In six seasons with the Blasters, including the last three as part of the senior squad, Vibin elevated his game.
 He graduated to the first team in 2022-23 along with fellow reserves Mohammed Aimen, Mohammed Azhar, Mohammed Saheef and Nihal Sudheesh.
 Last season, he became a prominent member of the midfield under Vukomanovic.

 Last pre-season, Vibin went to Greece for a month-long training programme at top-division side OFI Crete.
 He says the stint gave him a different perspective on understanding the No. 8 position.
 “The most important thing I picked from there was decision-making.
 Often when a player concedes possession, people point fingers at him.
 No one stops to think whose fault it was that he lost the ball.
 Maybe the player who passed to him didn’t realise he was not in the right position to receive that type of pass.
-My experience in Europe opened my eyes to that aspect,” Vibin said.
+My European experience opened my eyes to that aspect,” Vibin said.

-It wasn’t surprising then that the Blasters management jumped at the first opportunity to extend his contract.
+It wasn’t surprising that Blasters management jumped at the first opportunity to extend his contract.
 At the time of writing, Vibin had the longest-running contract for any Blasters player, a deal that runs until 2029.

 Senior India beckons

 Kerala regularly supplies talented players to the Indian men’s football team.
 Sahal Abdul Samad plays centrally, but he is an attacking midfielder.
 The last Malayali with genuine central midfielder qualities to play for senior India was N P Pradeep, who retired more than a decade ago.
 And the veteran has closely monitored Vibin’s career.
-“He (Vibin) is an excellent central midfielder, and there is no doubt he is going to be an asset for senior India soon.
+“He (Vibin) is an excellent central midfielder, and there is no doubt he will be an asset for senior India soon.
 In fact, he has played for India in various age groups, even as a captain.
 So, it is only a matter of time,” Pradeep said.

 Vibin was a key player in the India Colts set-up that lifted the SAFF U-20 Championships in 2022.
 He also captained the Indian Arrows outfit in the I-League.
 Now the question is, when will he get picked for senior India?
 Vibin did get a senior India call-up under the previous coach, Igor Stimac, but he couldn’t attend the national camp due to personal reasons.
-Ahead of the October international break, the current national coach, Manolo Marquez, said he couldn’t consider a few players because the one-off friendly against Vietnam (Oct 12) came sooner.
+Ahead of the October international break, the current national coach, Manolo Marquez, said he couldn’t consider a few players because the one-off friendly against Vietnam (October 12) came sooner.
 It wouldn’t be a surprise if Vibin is one of those names on Marquez’s standby list.
 “To play for senior India is my dream.
 I really hope that wish comes true soon.
 I will continue to work hard,” Vibin said.

 vibin-saff.jpg